 For accessing these more advanced features, use the older Google Wi-Fi app.
 There you can make DHCP reservations or manage the system's privacy settings.
 That the two apps haven't been integrated is a mystery.

-Along with the Nest WiFi gear, Google's Home app can be a one-stop shop for controlling a variety of home automation items.
+Along with the Nest WiFi gear, Google's Home app can be a one-stop shop for controlling a variety of home automation items, like any of the best smart light bulbs.
 To add a device, tap the "+" in the main screen's upper left corner.

 The Google Home app includes Family Wi-Fi.
 It allows the grouping of devices so that the lights and thermostats are part of a different group than the computers.
 This let me pause the system's Wi-Fi to stop the flow of data long enough for dinner or screen-free family time without affecting other devices that I want to run 24/7.